Towards highly efficient broadband superconducting quantum memory: Discussion

-The demonstrated quantum memory stores a signal pulse for a fixed time interval.
+The demonstrated chip stores a signal pulse for a fixed time interval, so it plays the role of a delay line for now.
 However, the scheme can be modified for on-demand storage, if a fast switch \cite{Flurin2015} is used to connect and disconnect the quantum memory from the input waveguide.
 In this way, the storage time of signal pulses is a multiple of $n /\Delta$, where $n$ is an arbitrary integer that is set by the switch.
-Recently, it was shown that only one switch is enough to achieve on-demand storage while keeping high efficiency and low noise at optimal parameters in such multi-resonator memory \cite{Moiseev2020}.
-In comparison with single resonator memories \cite{Wenner2014,Flurin2015}, the switch may operate when only the internal resonators are excited with the common resonator being empty that avoids corruption of the stored data from the switch's noise.
-The switch induced losses in the common resonator would not significantly effect the performance of the quantum memory as we show in supplementary material.

-The realized quantum memory operates with two frequency multiplexed modes.
-However, the memory design with identical $\Delta$ would be able to store multiple temporal qubits.
+Recently, it was shown that one switch is enough to achieve on-demand storage with high efficiency and low noise at optimal parameters \cite{Moiseev2020}.
+In comparison with single resonator memories \cite{Wenner2014,Flurin2015}, the switch may operate when the internal resonators are excited with the common resonator being empty that avoids corruption of the stored data from the switch's noise.
+The switch induced losses in the common resonator would not significantly effect the performance of the quantum memory (see Appendix \ref{app:A}).
+The memory design with identical $\Delta$ would be able to store multiple temporal qubits.
 This multi-qubit memory in conjunction with a quantum router would allow to implement quantum random access memory \cite{QRAM-Lloyd-PRL-2008, MoiseevJMO2016,Chen2021}, where the role of the router can be realized by superconducting circuits with Josephson junctions.

-In conclusion, we presented noiseless two-mode on-chip quantum memory for microwave photons that is compatible with superconducting cQED architecture.
+In conclusion, we presented noiseless two-mode on-chip quantum storage for microwave photons that is compatible with cQED architecture.
+Among different photon storage experiments in frequency-comb media, such as rare-earth ions for optical storage \cite{Sabooni2013} and nuclear transitions for gamma-photon storage \cite{Zhang2019}, the presented results demonstrate the highest efficiency.
 The obtained experimental results agree well with the theory, which predicts a further considerable increase of efficiency towards 100\%.
-It will open an avenue for a practical multi-qubit memory with arbitrary temporal and spectral mode multiplexing with a range of applications in superconducting quantum processing.
+It will open an avenue for a practical multi-qubit memory with arbitrary temporal and spectral mode multiplexing with applications in superconducting quantum processing.